The Top 71 Container Garden Ideas – Landscaping and Design

 Some plants need big, heavy planters.
 Still, try to keep your container garden as portable as possible.
 If you plan to overwinter your plants inside, being able to move everything around is especially important.
 Before moving your containers, let the soil almost completely dry out to cut down on weight.

-Vertical container gardening has taken the homestead community by storm, and for a good reason.
+Vertical container gardening has taken the homestead community by storm and for a good reason.
 Whether you’re growing herbs, vegetables, or just like the look of potted plants, vertical planting saves a ridiculous amount of space.

 You don’t need a full-scale greenhouse to take advantage of vertical container gardening in principle.
 Use a table or shelves to layer plants atop each other.
 To free up even more ground space, hang your vertical planter system on a fence or exterior wall.

 As far as what to use for your vertical garden system, there are plenty of options out there.
-Many gardeners repurpose old tables and bookshelves for their container garden.
+Many gardeners repurpose old tables and bookshelves for their container gardens.
 You might need to apply a weather sealant to repurposed wood items for longevity.
 You can also buy hanging and freestanding systems with specific designs for growing outdoor plants.

 Container Garden FAQs